June 7, 2021

 If you’re a registered Pet Partners therapy animal team in the U.S. or Canada, you know that you received a team rating when you completed your team evaluation, and that it’s listed on your acceptance letter and team ID badge.
 And if you’re a staff member at a facility that receives visits from Pet Partners teams, you might be aware of team ratings and that they apply to how teams visit.
 But the specifics of team ratings can sometimes be unclear or misunderstood.
 We thought it would be helpful to provide an overview of team ratings and how they can apply for both teams and facilities.

 Every therapy animal team in the U.S. and Canada that passes the Pet Partners team evaluation receives a team rating, either Predictable or Complex.
 Before any further explanation, it’s crucial to remember that all teams are equally valuable, not only to the Pet Partners organization, but to the facilities they visit.
+Every Pet Partners team making a visit is providing a vitally important service to their community, facility, and clients, no matter what their team rating is.
 Teams of both ratings are so needed and appreciated in their communities!

 The team rating is not a value judgment on the team and shouldn’t be viewed that way.
 Rather, the team rating is intended to set each team up for success by helping them navigate facility settings and visit types, and ensure the welfare of therapy animals and clients alike.
 Visiting according to their rating is not only a requirement for Pet Partners teams to reduce the risk of animal stress or incident, but is also intended to make the visit comfortable and enjoyable for the handler, the pet, and those they visit with.

 Team ratings also help facilities gauge whether a team is a good fit for their setting and client population, and supports safety for clients and staff during visits.